In This Guide

 Claude

-Anthropic's Claude has become the go-to model for professionals who do serious work with AI — and that reputation is earned.
-Claude excels at the tasks that matter most for knowledge workers: long-document analysis, nuanced writing, step-by-step reasoning, and especially coding.
-Claude 4 extended the context window to over 200,000 tokens, meaning it can ingest an entire book, a massive codebase, or a year of legal documents in a single session and reason across all of it coherently.
+Anthropic's Claude is the go-to model for professionals doing serious work with AI, and that reputation is earned.
+The Claude 4 family (Opus 4.6 for maximum capability, Sonnet 4.6 for the best speed/quality tradeoff) excels at the tasks that matter most for knowledge workers: long-document analysis, nuanced writing, step-by-step reasoning, and especially coding.
+The context window sits at 200K tokens, meaning Claude can ingest an entire codebase, a large legal filing, or a full year of financial reports and reason across all of it in a single session.

-Anthropic's focus on safety and accuracy means Claude is measurably less likely to fabricate facts than its peers — a crucial advantage when you are using AI to inform real decisions.
+Anthropic's focus on accuracy means Claude is measurably less likely to fabricate facts than its peers.
 Claude also stands alone in the coding world through Claude Code, a terminal-native agentic coding tool that can plan, write, debug, and refactor entire codebases with minimal hand-holding.

 Strengths